 Loud And Quiet

 Since we've been around, that is.
-So, the highest-rated albums from the past eight years or so.
+So, the highest-rated albums from the past twelve years or so.
 Rankings are calculated to two decimal places.

 To Pimp A Butterfly